-Yes, we have limited financial aid funds that will be distributed based on demonstrated need.
+We have limited financial aid funds which are distributed based on demonstrated need.
 Families intending to apply for financial aid must complete the Parents’ Financial Statement (PFS) at sssbynais.org/parents.

 Q. What is the admissions process?

-Start by visiting our campus to learn more about the Elementary School at Chewonki.
+Start by visiting our campus during an open house to learn more about the Elementary School at Chewonki.
 This is an opportunity to observe classes, meet the teachers, and see the resources that Chewonki has to offer students.
-There are no scheduled Open Houses at this time, so contact us at firstname.lastname@example.org to inquire or schedule a visit.
+Contact us at email@example.com to inquire or schedule a visit.

 Q. How do we apply?

 Q. Can my child visit during the school day?

-The visit dates above are the best way to see the classroom, meet staff and students, and tour campus.
+The open houses are the best way to see the classroom, meet staff and students, and tour campus.
 If you are unable to make a planned date, we would be happy to show you around at a mutually convenient time.
-After application materials are complete, your child or family may be asked to visit during a school day as part of the admissions process.
+After application materials are complete, your child and family will be asked to visit during a school day as part of the admissions process.

 Q. Who can apply?